Dadido3/D3iot/light/wiz/README.md

 - Pilots support all scenes, color temperatures, raw RGBW settings, speed settings and dimming settings.
 - Library automatically detects the model/type of a lamp.
 See `light.Product()`.
 - Supports color profiles for correct color rendering.
-- Implements `light.Value` which provides a simple interface to set/get colors in a fully color managed manner.
+- Implements `light.Light` which provides a simple interface to set/get colors in a fully color managed manner.
 This is the preferred way, if you don't need device specific features.

 ## Usage